Canadian Association of Provincial Cancer Agencies logo

 Brenda Hubley

-Brenda Hubley, Vice Chair
+Brenda Hubley, Chair

 Brenda Hubley is a senior healthcare leader who has worked in the health sector for over 30 years.
 A Radiation Therapist by training, Brenda has held significant leadership positions in cancer programs, both at large, academic centres and in rural and community settings and is currently the Chief Program Officer for Cancer Care Alberta, Alberta Health Services, leading the province’s cancer program.